 7 most common stock investing myths- Nowadays, everyone is interested in investing.
 No one wants to have a single source of income.
 An investment seems to be a great source to get good returns from your hard earned income.
 From youngsters to retirees, everyone wants to achieve financial freedom through these investments.

-Stock Market, which has given the best returns and beaten all other investments available like bonds, commodities, gold etc, is definitely one of the favorite choice of the people.
+Stock Market, which has given the best returns and beaten all other investments available like bonds, commodities, gold etc, is definitely one of the favorite choices of the people.

 7 Most Common Stock Investing Myths: